 Passage of the private activity bond legislation reflects the Federal Government's desire to increase private sector investment in U.S. transportation infrastructure.
 Providing private developers and operators with access to tax-exempt interest rates lowers the cost of capital significantly, enhancing investment prospects.
 Increasing the involvement of private investors in highway and freight projects generates new sources of money, ideas, and efficiency.

-A technical paper prepared for the National Surface Transportation Policy and Revenue Study Commission estimates, in present value terms, the Federal tax-exemption subsidy for PABs to be approximately 15-20% of the amount borrowed.
+A technical paper prepared for the National Surface Transportation Policy and Revenue Study Commission estimates, in present value terms, the Federal tax-exemption subsidy for PABs to be approximately 15-20 percent of the amount borrowed.

 With approval from the U.S. Department of Transportation (DOT) to issue PABs, the State or local government issues tax-exempt debt on behalf of the private entity undertaking the project.
 The private entity finances and delivers the project and is responsible for debt service on the PABs.
-As of September 2012, over half of the authorized $15 billion in PAB allocations had been approved by DOT for fifteen projects.
+As of January 2017, over 72 percent of the authorized $15 billion in PAB allocations had been approved by USDOT for 24 projects.
 The first project for which bonds were issued is the Capital Beltway/I-495 high-occupancy toll (HOT) lanes project.

 The legislation requires that at least 95% of the net proceeds of bond issues be expended for qualified highways or surface freight transfer facilities within a 5-year period from the date of issue.
 If this does not occur, the issuer must use all unspent proceeds to redeem bonds of the issue within 90 days after the conclusion of the 5-year period.
 As an alternative, the issuer may request an extension of the 5-year period if it can establish that the failure to expend the funds was due to circumstances beyond its control.